Management · June 24, 2024

 Baby boomers

-Baby boomers are in no hurry to retire.
-In fact, many started working toward their career aspirations later in life compared to previous generations.
-As a result, they can shine in a competitive, goal-oriented environment.
+Some baby boomers started working toward their career aspirations later in life, compared to previous generations.
+As a result, they're usually in no hurry to retire and can shine in a competitive, goal-oriented environment.

-• Be responsive to defined hierarchies and decisive management styles
+• Responsiveness to defined hierarchies and decisive management styles

-• Respect the traditional requirement of putting in time on the job—office hours and working years—to advance professionally
+• Respect of traditional requirement of putting in time on the job—office hours and working years—to advance professionally

-Providing this type of phased retirement to baby boomers can help maintain access to their knowledge, experience and skills while also giving them an opportunity to mentor younger workers.
-This mutually beneficial arrangement can also help them feel both valued and respected.
+A phased retirement approach for baby boomers may help maintain access to their knowledge, experience and skills while also giving them an opportunity to mentor younger workers.
+This beneficial arrangement could also help them feel valued and respected.

 Generation X